watsonpaul80/tipping_monster/Docs/model_storage.md

 the most recent `tipping-monster-xgb-model-*.tar.gz` in the repository root.
 If no tarball is found, it exits with `FileNotFoundError: No model tarball found.
-Download one from S3 or run training.` When a path or S3 key is provided via `--model`, the script downloads that file if missing locally.
+Download one from S3 or run training.` When a path or S3 key is provided via `--model`, the file is downloaded if missing.
+The v8 ensemble workflow follows the same pattern with `models/monster_v8_stack.tar.gz`.

 Large model files are tracked with **Git LFS**.
 If you clone the repository with